 OPTIONAL

-- salt substitute (substitution), low-sodium option
+- salt substitute (substitution), reduced-sodium option

 INSTRUCTIONS (per serving)